ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 *   **Advanced Search and Navigation:** Instantly jump to any part of the audio by searching for specific words or phrases.
 *   **Keyboard-Centric Workflow:** A faster and more ergonomic workflow for users familiar with Vim's keybindings.
 * The crucial requirement for this approach however is accuracy of timestamps.
 And ability to easily adjust the timestamps of the clips.

+> vim is my preferred editor though the application is built with a mindset that it may be integrated to any other text editor of users choice, albeit some development work!
+This is why the open source approach works great.

 ---